 From time to time, the Company may be involved in various litigation matters in the ordinary course of business.
-Currently, there is no litigation, pending or threatened, against the Company as of June 15, 2020.
+The Company is unaware of any litigation, pending or threatened, against them.

-NOTE 8 - COVID-19
+NOTE 6 - COVID-19

 On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China (the "COVID-19 outbreak") and the risks to the international community as the virus spreads globally beyond its point of origin.
 In March 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.